 Benefits Of Hiring A Lawyer for Nursing License Defense

-If you have questions or concerns about issues related to your nursing license, please call to schedule a free consultation with a nurses attorney, (503) 232-9280.
+If you have questions or concerns about issues related to your nursing license, call to schedule a free consultation with a nurses attorney, (503) 232-9280.

 Anyone can file a complaint with the Texas board of nursing (BON), including patients, family members, co-workers, and employers.
 Even if the allegation against you has no merit, it can upend your life and potentially affect your nursing career for years to come.